Content Site Still Serves Old Article After Rebuild (CDN Stale)

 Cache-Control: public, max-age=3600

-• View source shows the new asset hashes matching dist/_astro/.
+• View source shows asset hashes that match dist/_astro/.

-• Hard reload, soft reload, and incognito all show the new content.
+• Hard reload, soft reload, and a fresh incognito window all show the new content.

-• Wait 5 minutes, refresh — content stays new (SWR did not fall back to a stale copy).
+• Wait 5 minutes and refresh — content stays new (SWR did not fall back to a stale copy).

 Long-term prevention

-• Always include CDN purge as the last step of every deploy pipeline.
+• Put CDN purge as the last step of every deploy (Cloudflare proxy only; Vercel/Netlify handle it).

-• Use short s-maxage (5-10 min) with stale-while-revalidate for HTML — fast revalidation, fast first paint.
+• Use short s-maxage (5-10 min) with stale-while-revalidate for HTML edge caching — fast revalidation, fast first paint.

-• Use long max-age only for fingerprinted immutable assets, never for HTML.
+• Reserve long max-age + immutable for fingerprinted assets, never for HTML.

-• Never register service workers on a content site unless you genuinely need offline support; the operational cost is high.
+• Do not register a service worker on a content site unless you genuinely need offline support; it survives CDN purges and is a frequent source of “ghost” stale pages.

-• Monitor age: and cf-cache-status: in your synthetic monitoring after each deploy to confirm fresh content propagated.
+• Watch age: and cf-cache-status: / x-vercel-cache: in synthetic monitoring after each deploy to confirm fresh content propagated.

 Common pitfalls

-• Purging only the homepage and assuming all articles refresh; each article URL has its own cache entry.
+• Purging only the homepage and assuming every article refreshes; each article URL is its own cache entry.
+Purge by URL for each path, or purge everything.

-• Setting max-age=31536000 on HTML by mistake; users will see old content for a year until they manually clear.
+• Setting max-age=31536000 on HTML by mistake — visitors then see stale content for up to a year until they manually clear their browser.

-• Testing only in one browser profile; cache can be sticky to a specific profile.
+• Testing in a single browser profile; a service worker or HTTP cache can be sticky to that one profile.

 FAQ

 Q: Will purging cost me bandwidth?
-A: Slightly — the first request after purge hits origin.
+A: A little — the first request after a purge is a MISS and hits origin.
 For a content site this is negligible.
+Purge by URL when you can to avoid re-warming the entire site.

 Tags: #content-site #Ops #Troubleshooting